dens-den/hunger/content/posts/000-what-is-it.md

 What I'm going to do is to publish bilingual texts from the book few times a week, giving simultaneously an English translation, too.
 There're in general 290 entries so it should be done the way that by the end of the year all the entries are considered.

+The goals I personally pursue are the following:

+* Become proficient in typing Hungarian and German using the corresponding keyboard layouts
+* Learn new words and phrases in both languages
+* Accustom myself to natural-sounding syntax and stylistics
+* Practise in pronunciation
+* Play around a powerful blog engine called [Hugo](https://gohugo.io)
+* Have fun spending my time on the things I really love :)

 Kezdjük!
 Fangen wir an!
 Let's go!

 <img src="../../images/front.jpg" height="500">